ChrystleMyrnaLobo/scribble/HPC_IITD_Workflow.md

 - For more python packages (like numpy, pandas etc), use a suite or individually load.
 Loading a suite for python3 by `module load pythonpackages/3.6.0/ucs4/gnu/suite1`

 ### B. Download from the internet
+- These are only for the ones which do not require admin access.
 - Example: Download minconda setup script from the site (`Miniconda3-latest-Linux-x86_64.sh` and run `bash Miniconda3-latest-Linux-x86_64.sh`

 ## 4. Transfer files from local to remote